-With about 5 meters left to be installed in residences we are about done installing meters.
-I think the hardest part was contacting the residents (that's why we have 10 left to install) and making the appointments!
+With 1 meter left to be replaced in a residence we are about done installing meters.
+I think the hardest part was contacting the residents and making the appointments!
 The new meters have helped in accurate billing, water conservation which in turn helps us with a newer DEP requirement...RGPCD.

 "Residential gallons per capita per day" This requirement has us prove to DEP that our residential customers are using less than 65 gallons per person per household.
-If our number is above the threshold we will have to do a "System Demand Management Plan" We serve 634 residential customers in the system which totals 1,548 people.
-The 2015 metered use on all residential accounts was 30.1MG which is 53 gallons/person/day.
-When this requirement first started we were way over the 65 gallon threshold.
-The meters have helped us with a accurate more read consumption.
+If our number is above the threshold, we will have to do a "System Demand Management Plan" We serve 634 residential customers in the system which totals 1,552 people.
+The 2019 metered use on all residential accounts was 25.5MG which is 45 gallons/person/day.
+When this requirement first started, we were way over the 65-gallon threshold.
+The meters have helped us with a accurate read consumption.